MischaU8/yumyum/materials/adding-and-removing-materials_ofCC8jHjviU.md

-yum yum Floyd here with a quick introduction to adding and removing materials and plasticity to add a material simply select an object and then press the m key on the keyboard adjust the material attributes to your
+yum yum Floyd here with a quick introduction to adding and removing materials in Plasticity to add a material simply select an object and then press the m key on the keyboard adjust the material attributes to your